AdobeDocs/graphql-mesh-gateway/src/pages/gateway/mesh_walkthrough.md

 ## Run a query

-In your GraphQL client, run the following GraphQL query:
+In your GraphQL client, run the following GraphQL queries:

 ```graphql
 {